How to Remove Copyright Claims on YouTube (2024)?

 3. Mute the audio: if the copyright relates to its music, it will be muted.

-Most of the times the copyright infringements on YouTube arise from the creators using materials that are protected by the copyright law unknowingly.
+Most of the time copyright infringements on YouTube arise from the creators using materials that are protected by the copyright law unknowingly.

 • Using Licensed Music: